masaishi/new-york-bus-data-viewer/README.md

 ## Overview

-This project transforms the comprehensive [New York City Bus Data](https://www.kaggle.com/stoney71/new-york-city-transport-statistics) into vector tiles, making it readable as a source on Mapbox.
-It provides an efficient and user-friendly way to visualize and navigate through the massive set of bus data, offering insights and information effectively.
+This project transforms the [New York City Bus Data](https://www.kaggle.com/stoney71/new-york-city-transport-statistics) into vector tiles, making it readable as a source on Mapbox.

 ## Implementation